nickmckenney/Building-a-JSON-API/readme.md

 # ![GA logo](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project: Building a JSON API

 This week, you will build a JSON API from the ground up!.
-This means we will be choosing an idea, planning it out with diagrams and notes, and then building it.
+This means we will be choosing an idea, planning it out, and then building it.
 This is exciting!
 We've given you the tools to build what you want, and now **you** get to decide what you do with it.
 Now is your chance to exercise your own creativity in choosing what sort of application you want to build!